petr-kalinin/progtexts2/python_basics_en/3_arrays.rst

 and etc. In our example, ``a[-6]`` is 7.
 Too big negative number will also cause an error (in our example, ``a[-7]`` is already faulty).

-You can work with array elements as with usual variables.
+You can work with array elements as with common variables.
 You can assign values to them: ``a[3] = 10``, input from keyboard:
 ``a[3] = int(input())``, output to the screen: ``print(a[3])``,
 use in expressions: ``a[3+i*a[2]] = 3+abs(a[1]-a[0]*2+i)``